opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_looking_up_the_catalog/catalog.rst

 The dataset catalog of an OpenDataSoft portal is accessible from the front office for all users allowed on the portal (i.e. for open portals it could be anyone wheareas for private portals it should be only authenticated users).

-The catalog, depending on the portal, can be the default landing page of that portal.
-However, if that portal has another page as default landing page (e.g. a homepage), a link to the catalog should be in the navigation bar at the very top of the front office.
-Since this navigation bar is fully customizable, the label of the link to access the catalog can be different from one portal to another (very often, "Data", "Catalog", "Explore" or "Datasets" used as labels).
+On most portals, the catalog is the landing page.
+However, if the default landing page has been changed to a custom page, the link to the catalog can often be found in the navigation bar at the very top of the front office.
+Since this navigation bar is fully customizable, the label of the link to access the catalog can be different from one portal to another (very often, "Data", "Catalog", "Explore" or "Datasets" are used as labels).

-The structure of a dataset catalog however remains the same no matter the portal.
+The structure of a dataset catalog remains the same no matter the portal.

 .. image:: images/catalog_fullinterface.png
    :alt: Full interface of the catalog, with both sides

 On the left side (1), are displayed:

-- the number of datasets currently displayed,
+- the number of available datasets,
 - a catalog sort option to change the order of the datasets,
 - a variety of catalog filters to find specific datasets,
 - different possibilities to download the catalog.